 If the person uses a shortened version or an alternate version of their first given name, record their preferred name, the actual name as an appropriate name type e.g. name at birth, and any alternative versions as alias names as appropriate.

 Example - The person's given name is Jennifer but she prefers to be called Jenny.
 Record 'Jenny' as the preferred 'Given name' and 'Jennifer' as if a person has only one name it should be recorded as the family name not the

 Example - The person's given name is 'Giovanni' but he prefers to be called 'John'.

-Record 'John' as the preferred 'Given name' and 'Giovanni' as the Medicare card name.
+Record 'John' as the preferred 'Given name' and 'Giovanni' as the name at birth.